 BUILD: Youy Ou

-The Promise Fellow would work specifically on an envisioned College Cohort Project which would consist of three primary areas: 1) college application case management, 2) curriculum design of culturally relevant lessons, and 3) planning for social or cultural engagement activities.
-Since our students are first-generation college students, our work is not only focused on the detailed mechanics of guiding students through the college application process, but also on building strong peer and mentor relationships through that process—relationships that will carry over and offer support throughout our students’ future college experiences.
-The Fellow can expect to work directly with a consistent group of juniors and seniors during the course of the academic year.
+BUILD is an innovative four-year Entrepreneurship and College Access Program that motivates students to re-engage with academics.
+The Fellow will work on a College “Accelerator” Project consisting of three areas: 1) college application case management for seniors, 2) planning three full-day “accelerator” for juniors at all our sites focused on identity exploration and personal goal setting, 3) implementing social or cultural engagement activities.
+Since our students will be first-generation college students, our work is not only focused on guiding students through the application process, but also building strong peer and mentor relationships through that process—relationships that will provide support throughout our students’ future college experiences.

 Boston Public Health Commission: Start Strong: Rachel Collman